apache/zeppelin/docs/security/datasource_authorization.md

 ## Please note
 As a first step of data source authentication feature, [ZEPPELIN-828](https://issues.apache.org/jira/browse/ZEPPELIN-828) was proposed and implemented in Pull Request [#860](https://github.com/apache/zeppelin/pull/860).
 Currently, only customized 3rd party interpreters can use this feature.
-We are planning to apply this mechanism to [the community interpreters](../manual/interpreterinstallation.html#available-community-managed-interpreters) in the near future.
+We are planning to apply this mechanism to [the community managed interpreters](../manual/interpreterinstallation.html#available-community-managed-interpreters) in the near future.
 Please keep track [ZEPPELIN-1070](https://issues.apache.org/jira/browse/ZEPPELIN-1070).